 Why?
 Many passed on researching and applying for multiple financing options, and it ended up costing them.

-To ensure you get the best auto loan rate possible for your next used car with the least amount of work, here’s what to look for in a lender, our top picks for 2019, and a shortcut that makes shopping around quick and convenient.
+To ensure you get the best auto loan rate possible for your next used car with the least amount of work, here’s what to look for in a lender, our best picks for this year, and a shortcut that makes shopping around quick and convenient.

 First things first, what should you be looking for in an auto lender when you are buying a used car?
 Here’s a quick checklist to keep on hand.